 If you want to expand globally, creating a mobile marketing strategy should be first on your To-Do list.

 It’s cost-effective.
 It’s efficient.
 And it’s less risky than traditional approaches.

-Below are six additional less risky ways of going global.
+Below are six additional less risky ways of going your business global.
 All take advantage of a strong online presence.

 Establish A Blog

 Blogs are a proven way of going global.
 Yet many corporate websites lack one.
 You can use a blog to position yourself as an industry leader, create greater awareness, and boost authority and credibility.

 Plus, blogs are a great way of starting conversations with anyone in the world—conversations that can lead to sales.